While we can’t prepare for everything and prevent bad times, we can turn them into better bad times with a bit of work and mindset shift.

 I realize that this initially seems negative.
 Perhaps it sounds like a give-up.
 It’s reality, though.
-Happiness doesn’t mean all times are great.
-Happiness is stronger when you learn to put bad times in perspective and handle them well.
-Bad times increase Happiness in the long run.
+Happiness doesn’t mean all times are pleasant.
+Happiness is more attainable when you learn to put bad times in perspective and handle them well.
+Bad times increase happiness in the long run.

 Wonderful – Great – Good – Most things – Bad – Awful – Horrible

-There’s probably the glorious and horrific or godawful out on the edges, but I think we tend to focus our worries on the awful and the horrible.
-Please let me know if you disagree or agree.
+There’s probably the glorious and horrific or godawful out on the edges, but don’t you tend to focus your worries on the awful and the horrible?

-My point is that there is a spectrum, that while we can’t control everything–we can’t control most things–that pop up all along the spectrum, we can work in two areas.
+My point is that there is a spectrum, and while you can’t control everything–you can’t control most things that pop up all along the spectrum, you can focus on two areas.

 I’m talking about…

-At first glance, it sounds like a copout or give-up.
+At first glance, it sounds like a cop-out or give-up.
 Think of lawn care, though.
-We don’t have to go all Bob Vela on the yard.
-We can just mow, water and fertilize.
+You don’t have to go all Bob Vela on your lawn.
+You simply need to mow, water, and fertilize.

 Let’s not neglect the good by worrying about the bad.